balr411/RVcov/README.md

 be called using the commands tabix and bcftools respectively.
 By default we assume RAREMETAL can be called using the command raremetal but there is an option to supply an alternate path/name to call raremetal.

+A detailed explanation of our method is available in our paper: (insert paper link eventually)

 ## Installation